Tobias-Kohn/TigerPython-Parser/README.md

 [sbt](https://www.scala-sbt.org/).

-When `sbt` is installed, go the the project's root directory and use `sbt fastOptJS` or `sbt fullOptJS` to compile the project (`scala.js` support two compilation mode: fast compilation during development and optimised compilation for production code).
-The output (JavaScript-files) can then be found in `/tpParser/js/target/scala-2.12`.
+When `sbt` is installed, go the the project's root directory and use `sbt fastOptJS` or `sbt fullOptJS` to compile the project (`scala.js` supports two compilation modes: fast compilation during development and optimised compilation for production code).
+The output (JavaScript-files) can then be found in `./tpParser/js/target/scala-2.12/`.

 ## Contribution